Florida Entomological Society - About & History

 - RJM Contracting, Inc., Raymond Meyers, 630 Brookfield Loop, Lake

 - Mark B. Sivik - 16744 W. Brighton Dr Loxahatchee, FL 33470

 - Slug a Bug Inc. (Attn: Douglas Vanderpoest) - 2091 North Harbor City Blvd., Melbourne, FL 32935

-Some of the minutes from previous years are in the following locations:
+Some of the minutes and pictures from previous years are in the following locations:

 - Treasurer/Business Manager - Teresa DuChene

 - Florida Entomological Society, P.O.
 Box 1007, Lutz, FL 33548-1007